Campus Carry: President's Plan - A Message from Dr. Henrich

-- The decision to allow handguns in spaces that are leased but not owned by the Health Science Center will be left up to the property owners who will be required to post pertinent signage.
+- The decision to allow handguns in spaces that are leased but not owned by the UT Health San Antonio will be left up to the property owners who will be required to post pertinent signage.

-- The Health Science Center will not provide a weapons storage depot at campus facilities.
+- The UT Health San Antonio will not provide a weapons storage depot at campus facilities.

 - Areas where concealed carry is prohibited will be marked by signage that conforms to Section 30.06 of the Texas Penal Code.